 8. Pay attention to body language

-Nonverbal cues like body language and facial expressions often play a more prominent role in communication than the actual words out of people’s mouths.
-Pay attention to these cues so you can determine if what they’re saying is being communicated effectively or not.
+Nonverbal cues like body language and facial expressions play a bigger role in communication than words.
+Pay attention to these cues to see if the message is clear or not.

 9. Avoid conflict as much as possible

-Instead of fighting for what you want, try to find common ground with other people.
-It is most helpful to resolve conflicts by finding a solution that works for everyone.
-Therefore, it is necessary to understand each other’s perspectives for effective communication.
+Instead of fighting for what you want, try finding common ground with others.
+Resolving conflicts works best with solutions that work for everyone.
+Understanding each other’s perspectives is vital for effective communication.

 10. Keep your messages brief

 Your messages should be as concise as possible.
-Long-winded communication can lead to misunderstandings, so it’s best to keep your conversation clear and straightforward.
-If you’re unsure if the other person gets what you’re saying, try breaking down your message into smaller parts and asking them questions to determine that they understand.
+Long-winded communication can cause misunderstandings, so keep it clear and straightforward.
+If you’re unsure if the other person understands, break down your message into smaller parts and ask questions to verify their understanding.

 11. Use humor to help communication skills